 Room and Board

 One of the greatest assets of Tellefsen Hall is our employees.
-Our chef Simon prepares lunch, dinner, and often dessert Monday through Friday for house members, and keeps the pantries and refrigerators well-stocked with breakfast foods, snacks, and cooking supplies, as many house members enjoy a bit of midnight epicurean experimentation.
-When Simon is not working, members are given meal coupons that are redeemable at a number of North and South Side restaurants, so they have an opportunity to eat out on occasion.
+Our chefs Simon and Noe prepares lunch, dinner, and the occasional dessert Monday through Friday for house members, and keeps the pantries and refrigerators well-stocked with breakfast foods, snacks, and cooking supplies, as many house members enjoy a bit of midnight epicurean experimentation.
+When Simon is not working, members are given meal vouchers that are redeemable at a number of North and South Side restaurants, so they have an opportunity to eat out on occasion.

 In addition, the Tellefsen Hall housekeepers Bety and Mateo, a married couple that has worked in the house for the past 20 years, work tirelessly to clean the kitchen, common areas, and bathrooms daily.

-All House members pay social dues of $90 a semester, and these funds become the bulk of the Social Account, managed by the House as a whole as advised by the Social Committee.
+All House members pay social dues of $100 a semester, and these funds become the bulk of the Social Account, managed by the House as a whole as advised by the Social Committee.
 The funds are used to pay for social events, trips House members take to nearby attractions.
-Recent destinations have included Yoshi’s Jazz Club in Oakland, Paramount’s Great America in Santa Clara, SBC Park in San Francisco for a Giants baseball game, and the Berkeley Ice Center (for games of Broomball, a popular sport among House members).
+Recent destinations have included Six Flags Discovery Kingdom in Vallejo, Paramount’s Great America in Santa Clara, the Berkeley Playhouse, and the Oakland Ice Center (for games of Broomball, a popular sport among House members).
 Each semester, the Social Committee schedules a formal dinner and a formal dance as well.

 Often, and especially during holidays, social events take place at Tellefsen Hall.
 Favorites include the annual Halloween pumpkin carving contest, a Thanksgiving Dinner, and the weasel-egg hunt at Easter.